bbauska/Coursera-Bootstrap/readme.md

 We need a better approach, an approach that will automatically adapt your website to the size of the screen on which it is being viewed.

-This is where we have to take an approach to adapt to the user\'s view port.
+This is where we have to take an approach to adapt to the user&apos;s view port.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------------ 37. why responsive design #3 (66) ------------------------------->